dione616/dione616/README.md

-I am Junior Front-End Developer, .
+I am Front-End Developer, .
 I love experimenting with new technologies and building awesome projects!!!

 - 💻 Working with React.js .